 - a) Identify which type of caster wheel is installed on the unit.
-If there is a grease zerk on the caster wheel hub, lubricate fittings with one to two pumps of SAE No. 2 multi-purpose gun grease.
-If there is no grease zerk, follow the instructions in steps b) through i). - b) Stop engine and remove key. - c) Disassemble the caster wheels and inspect bearings for wear or damage and replace if necessary. - d) Pack the bearings with a SAE #2 multi-purpose gun grease. - e) Insert (1) bearing, (1) new seal, and (1) bearing spacer .

-NOTE: Seals (Exmark PN 103-0063) must be replaced.

-- f) Insert Caster Spacer. - g) With open end of wheel up, fill area inside wheel around caster spacer with gun grease. - h) Insert the second (1) bearing, (1) new seal, and (1) bearing spacer. - i) Put wheel and tire assembly on the unit and adjust by tightening the nyloc nut until wheel will not turn freely.
+If there is a grease zerk on the caster wheel hub (Serial Nos.
+237,574 and lower), lubricate fittings with one to two pumps of NGLI grade #2 multi-purpose gun grease.
+If there is no grease zerk (Serial Nos.
+237,575 and higher), follow the instructions in steps b) through i). - b) Stop engine and remove key. - c) Disassemble the caster wheels, pry out seals, and inspect bearings for wear or damage and replace if necessary. - d) Pack the bearings with a NGLI grade #2 multi-purpose gun grease. - e) Insert (1) bearing, (1) new seal, and (1) bearing spacer .
+NOTE: Seals (Exmark PN 103-0063) must be replaced. - f) Insert Caster Spacer. - g) With open end of wheel up, fill area inside wheel around caster spacer with NGLI grade #2 multi-purpose gun grease. - h) Insert the second (1) bearing, (1) new seal, and (1) bearing spacer. - i) Put wheel and tire assembly on the unit and adjust by tightening the nyloc nut until wheel will not turn freely.
 Back nut off 1/6 of a turn so the wheel will just turn with a slight amount of drag.